 Simply showing up at a camp and expecting to be recruited is not a recipe for success.
 You need to research individual colleges and programs to find out if that particular school might be a fit for you, both academically and athletically.
 Once you have done that, initiate contact with the coach to express interest and find out their recruiting needs (yes coaches recruit on need).
 The next step after that is to see if there is mutual need and interest and then perhaps attending their camp is the next logical step in the process.
 Many naysayers who spout “camps are just money making ventures for colleges and coaches” either don’t understand how recruiting works and/or probably attended a camp at a college they weren’t qualified to play at.
 If you cannot play football at Notre Dame or basketball at Kentucky, plunking your money down and attending their camps will not get you recruited at those schools.
 But I know some college coaches where 80% of their roster consists of players that attended their summer camp!
 See Making the summer college camp circuit work for your recruiting process

-PLAY ON A TRAVEL TEAM
+PLAY ON A CLUB OR TRAVEL TEAM

 If you have a desire to play college athletics further away from your home, you are going to have to go to where the coaches are and travel teams are one way to do so.
 Not only do travel teams travel to other parts of the country, they also give you exposure to other players throughout the country and that can help you get a better sense of how your skills match up to other players.
 Yes, we know the travel team experience is getting a little out of control and costing more money and pulling high school athletes in more directions than they want to go in, but they still serve a purpose.